If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 - Evens out the skin’s tone and reduces open pores

-- A really rich moisturizer for the night
+- A really rich moisturizer

 - Barrier repair for dry and sensitive skin